andykimstar/CPCC-Macro-Excel/README.md

   - Data from: Orders Tab

 ### Strains Ordered
-* Strains Ordered Tab tracks any-entered periods in Total Count and Latest Order Date of each Strains Requests
+* Tracks any-entered periods in ( Total Count & Latest Order Date ) of each Strains Requests
   - Data from: Orders Tab

 ### Service Revenue Breakdown
-* Service Revenue Breakdown Tab tracks 12-Month periods in total revenue of each CPCC service Requests
+* Tracks 12-Month periods in Total Revenue of each CPCC Service Requests
   - Data from: Orders Tab

 ### Users List
-* User List Tab tracks any-entered periods oragnizes all Primary User of each Requests: (Primary User Details, Count of Request from Primary User, All associated Additional User for each Primary User)
+* Tracks any-entered periods oragnizes all Primary User of each Requests: (Primary User Details, Count of Request from Primary User, All associated Additional User for each Primary User)
   - Data from: Orders Tab

 ### Instituion List
-* Insitution List Tab tracks any-entered periods organizes all Insititution of each Requests: (Primary User Details, Count of Request from Institution, All associated Primary/Additional User for each Insititution )
+* Tracks any-entered periods organizes all Insititution of each Requests: (Primary User Details, Count of Request from Institution, All associated Primary/Additional User for each Insititution )
   - Data from: User List Tab